The Mid-2026 Grocery Scorecard: What's Up, What's Down, and Where to Shift Your Budget

 Sugar and Sweets: +7.1% YoY

 The single highest increase across all twelve tracked food categories.
-Global sugar supply remains tight — lower output from Brazil and India pushed raw sugar prices up earlier this year, and that cost has filtered into everything from cereal to granola bars to coffee creamer.
+Tight global sugar and cocoa supply has filtered into everything from cereal to granola bars to candy, and it's still climbing.
 Even if you never buy a bag of sugar, you're paying this tax across your cart.

 The produce section has climbed steadily for six straight months.
-If you're expecting summer to bring relief, the data doesn't agree — weather disruptions in key growing regions and higher import costs are keeping prices elevated.
+Weather disruptions in key growing regions and higher import costs are keeping prices elevated.
 That $4 pint of blueberries from last July is closer to $4.25 now.

 What This Means in Dollars

-But if your cart leans heavy on produce and beverages, your personal inflation rate is closer to 6%, which puts you at $88 more per month.
+But if your cart leans heavy on dairy, produce, and sweets, your personal inflation rate is closer to 6%, which puts you at about $88 more per month.
 That's over a thousand dollars a year.

 One Move to Make This Month